【Finished】2022 Foundation Designated Research Project Research Report Meeting

 E-mail: shitei-kadai-ml[at]consortium.or.jp

-<Call for visitors> 2016 University Consortium Kyoto Designated Survey Projects Result Report Meeting and Exchange Meeting will be held.
+visitors> 2016 University Consortium Kyoto Designated Research Project Achievement Report Meeting and Exchange Meeting will be held

-We will hold the following report and exchange meetings to present the results of the survey and research conducted in fiscal 2016.
+We are pleased to announce the results of the survey and research conducted in fiscal 2016 and will hold the following debriefing and exchange meetings.
 We look forward to your participation.

-for information on "Achievement Report Meeting and Exchange Meeting" and the outline of the survey and research
+Click here for information on the “Achievement Report Meeting and Exchange Meeting” and the outline of the survey and research.

 Outline of the event

-* The venue of the achievement report meeting may be changed
+* The venue of the report meeting may be changed to the hall on the 2nd floor.

-Reasonable Accommodation for Eliminating Discrimination against Persons with Disabilities at Universities: Toward the Establishment of a Collaborative Organization for the Support Office for Students with Disabilities"
+Toward the Establishment of a Collaborative Organization for the Office of Support for Students with Disabilities”

-If you would like to participate, please send the following information to shitei_kadai-ml■consortium.or.jp by e-mail.
-(Please change ■ to @ and send it) Subject: "Wish to participate in the achievement report meeting"
+If you would like to participate, please send the following information by e-mail to shitei_kadai-ml■consortium.or.jp Please send it to.
+(Please replace ■ with @)

-Text: (1) Name, (2) Occupation (in the case of university faculty members and students, the name of the university is listed), (3) Contact phone number, (4) E-mail address, (5) Schedule of participation in the exchange meeting (participation, non-participation, undecided)
+Body: (1) Name, (2) Occupation (in the case of university faculty members and students, even the name of the university), (3) Contact phone number, (4) E-mail address, (5) Schedule of participation in the exchange meeting (participation, non-participation, undecided)

-We will reply to you by e-mail to confirm your application.
+We will reply to you by e-mail confirming your application.

 Application Deadline